bmolnar91/workbook/module_web_with_python.md

   - in an attribute name
   - in a tag name
   - directly in CSS
+- Realistically, this can happen importing compromised 3rd party libraries / packages.
+So be aware, and don't use too many libraries that aren't necessary!
-- HTML escape before inserting untrusted data (framework methods, HTML entity encoding)
+- **HTML escape** before inserting untrusted data (**framework methods**, HTML entity encoding).
+Use for example `sanitize`, an input sanitizing library for node.js.
+Frameworks like React do this automatically for you.
-- Don't use `innerHTML` where you need user input, `textContent` is way better, this way the whole query will be a string and won't be executed as an HTML tag
+- Don't use `innerHTML` where you need user input, **`textContent`** is way better, this way the whole query will be a string and won't be executed as an HTML tag

+> Use templating system or web development framework that provides context-aware **auto-escaping**!

 #### How to properly store passwords?